-Pursuant to the provisions of Section 148 of the Companies Act 2013 read withCompanies (Cost Records and Audit) Rules 2014 and other applicable provision of the Actthe company is required to maintain the cost records as specified by the CentralGovernment and accordingly such accounts and records were made and maintained and M/sBikram Jain & Associates Cost Accountants (Firm Registration No. 101610) has beenre-appointed as Cost Auditor of the Company to conduct audit of Cost Records maintained bythe Company for the financial year 2018-19.
+Pursuant to the provisions of Section 141 148 of the Companies Act 2013 read withCompanies (Cost Records and Audit) Rules 2014 and other applicable provisions of the Actas amended from time to time M/s Bikram Jain & Associates Cost Accountants (FirmRegistration No. 101610) were appointed as the Cost Auditor of the Company for thefinancial year ended 31st March 2020.

 C) Secretarial Auditors

 Pursuant to the provisions of Section 204 of the Companies Act 2013 read withcorresponding rules made there under M/s.
 AVA Associates Company Secretaries werere-appointed as Secretarial Auditors of the Company to conduct Secretarial Audit of theCompany for the financial year ended 31st March 2020.

 The Secretarial Audit Report for the FY 2019-20 as submitted by Secretarial Auditor inForm MR-3 is annexed to this Report as Annexure V.